19th Summer Olympics 1968. History of the Summer Olympics

 Renat Suleymanov (shooting, small-caliber single-shot pistol)

-Mexico City was chosen as the host of the XIX Olympic Games on October 18, 1963 at the 60th session of the IOC in Baden - Baden (Germany)
+Mexico City was chosen as the capital of the XIX Olympic Games on October 18, 1963 at the 60th IOC session in Baden-Baden (Germany)

 BUENOS AIRES